What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 Is the COVID-19 vaccine safe for children?

 Yes.
 COVID-19 vaccines have undergone – and will continue to undergo – the most intensive safety monitoring in U.S. history.
-The U.S. Food and Drug Administration’s (FDA) evaluation and analysis of the safety, effectiveness and manufacturing data of these vaccines was rigorous and comprehensive, supporting the authorizations for administering the COVID-19 vaccine down to children 6 months of age.
+The U.S. Food and Drug Administration's (FDA) evaluation and analysis of the safety and effectiveness of these vaccines was rigorous and comprehensive, supporting the authorizations for administering the COVID-19 vaccine down to children 6 months of age.

 The CDC Director and its Advisory Committee on Immunization Practices' (ACIP) recommend that all children 6 months and older should receive a COVID-19 vaccine.
 Additional information can also be found on www.cdc.gov.